-Ohio house fire kills 5 children, injures mother
+House fire kills 5 children, injures mother

 - A daring betrayal helped wipe out Cali cocaine cartel

-Wright says two firefighters were injured.
-One was treated at the scene and the other was taken to a hospital for treatment and released.
+One firefighter was treated at the scene and another was taken to a hospital for treatment and released.

+A memorial to the children was beginning to grow outside the home

+Melissa Thomas did not know the victims, but stopped with her daughters Elissa and Marissa Simione to drop off stuffed animals in honor of the children.